NEW YORK METS MANIA

 (0 votes)

 My complaints as a New York Mets fan are pretty much in line with my fellow sufferers.
-But if I compartmentalize them, well, I can pretty much break down to different areas of disappointment and some overt nitpicking.
+But if I compartmentalize them, well, I can pretty much break it down to different areas of disappointment and even some overt nitpicking.

 Part of my suffering is the in-person experience…going to the games at Citifield.
 And what ARE my complaints relative to my attendance in Flushing Meadows?
-Well here are my three biggest complaints at a season ticket holder.
+Well here are my three biggest complaints as a season ticket holder.

 Apparently New York Mets fans don't care bout blocking my view